LaurenceW01/plant-database-api/config/GPT files/chatgpt_phase2_advanced_intelligence.md

 # Phase 2: Advanced Garden Intelligence - ChatGPT Integration Guide

+## 🔄 CHATGPT WORKAROUND UPDATED

+**📢 IMPORTANT:** This guide has been updated for the ChatGPT POST/PUT workaround.
+All endpoints now use GET methods with query parameters.

 ## Overview

 Phase 2 adds **comprehensive garden analysis and optimization capabilities** to the existing location-aware plant care system.
 This enables ChatGPT to provide garden-wide intelligence, optimization recommendations, and advanced planning support.

-**⚠️ Note**: This guide has been updated to align with the streamlined 24-operation ChatGPT schema.
-Some advanced endpoints have been simplified while preserving core functionality.
+**🔄 WORKAROUND NOTE**: This guide has been updated to align with the ChatGPT GET-based workaround and the streamlined 24-operation ChatGPT schema.
+All functionality preserved with query parameter usage.

 **✅ Data Integrity Fixed (Aug 2025)**: Container-location mapping now works correctly.
 The care optimization endpoint provides accurate usage distribution (21/37 locations with containers) instead of previously incorrect "all empty" data.
 Field name consistency issues resolved.